BlaineWD/mmf/image_augmentation/README.md

 ## Setup

 1. Download the unmodified hateful_memes.zip
 2. Unzip it to project root (up a folder from this README).
 Check that it is a folder called `hateful_memes` with a `data` folder inside.
+Example: `unzip -q -d hateful_memes ateful_memes.zip`
 3. Make sure that `hateful_memes_augmented` folder does not exist or is empty

 ## Running